UPBGE/UPBGE-Docs/source/manual/introduction/briefing.rst

 the UPBGE's developers (former BGE developers) have freedom to change and add features that could not be changed before (because the possibility of an official Blender merge, now discarded).

-Basically, due to its periodic synchronization with Blender source code (almost diary), UPBGE, as its acronym suggests, has become a Blender from a parallel universe in which the game engine was never removed.
+Basically, due to its periodic synchronization with Blender source code (almost daily), UPBGE, as its acronym suggests, has become a Blender from a parallel universe in which the game engine was never removed.

 In any case, UPBGE is kriptonian for "hope".
-Who knows if in the future that parallel universe merges with our universe and we may add another line entitled "Justice League" to this beatiful story :-).
+Who knows if in the future that parallel universe merges with our universe and we may add another line entitled "Justice League" to this beautiful story :-).

 Of course, software exists to serve the users - that's you.
 Every time a Blender and/or UPBGE user creates a piece of artwork, it justifies, even if just a little, the enormous amount of time that went into creating the software.
 We hope that by picking up this manual, you are on your way to creating something